-Q: Will tuition assistance cover the costs for studying at National?
+Q: Will tuition assistance cover the costs for studying at NU?

 A: The best place to start is by talking to your Education Services Officer (ESO), who can direct you to the proper forms and application processes for Federal loans and qualifying for TA.
 A National University Enrollment Services representative can also provide information about your tuition assistance options.
 See Veteran's Affairs and Financial Aid for additional information.

-Q: Can dependents of active duty military receive discounts when taking studying at National?
+Q: Can dependents of active-duty military personnel receive discounts when studying at NU?

-A: Yes, active duty military and their dependents are eligible to receive discounted rates when they take courses online or on-base.
+A: Yes, active-duty military personnel and their dependents are eligible to receive discounted rates when they take courses online, on location, or on base.

 Q: How do I use my VA benefits?

-A: Please see the Veteran's Affairs website for specific information about how to apply your VA benefits to advance your education at National University.
+A: Please visit the Veteran's Affairs website for specific information about how to apply your VA benefits to advance your education at National University.